 Wahlpflichfach Chemical and Biological Engineering (CBI), Life Science Engineering (LSE), Chemical Engineering (CEN), Chemistry; open for guests

 This course gives a broad overview on the self-assembly of building blocks into complex materials.
 We start with molecular self-assembly and learn how surfactants form micelles, why block copolymers create nanoscale patterns and what a liquid crystal is.
 We then continue to discuss the self-assembly of particles that can form ordered structures in two- and three dimensional systems.
 We highlight how such materials occur in nature and find applications in technology before discussing active systems able to form out-of-equilibrium structures.

-Wahlpflichtfach Chemical and Biological Engineering
+Wahlpflichfach Chemical and Biological Engineering (CBI)